yukoba/nd4j/scala.md

 ---
 {% include JB/setup %}

-You'll find illustrations of how ND4J's Scala API works below.
+Below you'll find illustrations of how ND4J's Scala API works.
 Notice how similar the syntax is to Python.
 (You can run the Scala examples using [this file](https://github.com/deeplearning4j/nd4j/blob/master/ScalaMain.scala).)

-Before using Scala Nd4j:
+Before using Scala ND4J, please make sure you have:

-* Make sure you have included the nd4j-scala-api Maven dependency.
+* The nd4j-scala-api Maven dependency
-* Ensure you have the Scala plugin (IntelliJ: Preferences -> Plugins)
+* The the Scala plugin (IntelliJ: Preferences -> Plugins)
-* Add Maven Scala plugin and plugin repository to pom.xml
+* The Maven Scala plugin and plugin repository to your pom.xml file

         object ScalaMain {
              def main (args: Array[String]) {